Please ensure Javascript is enabled for purposes of website accessibility

 Scam Updates

 Scammers are constantly finding new ways to steal personal and financial information, often by pretending to be trusted businesses, government agencies, or even friends and family.
 Educating yourself on current scams is one of the most effective ways to protect yourself, as awareness helps you recognize red flags before damage is done.
 By staying informed and knowing how to verify suspicious messages or requests, you can significantly reduce your risk and keep your information secure.
 Please keep checking this blog for updates on current scams we are seeing in the financial industry.
-January 2026 USA Warranty Scam: Scammers are sending letters by mail asking you to contact them to verify your home warranty, which they claim is secured by SouthStar Bank.
+January 2026 ACH Scams: ACH fraud is the unauthorized transfer of funds from a bank account, often initiated by criminals who obtain account credentials through phishing, data breaches, or social engineering to execute fraudulent electronic debits or credits, exploiting the speed of the Automated Clearing House network.
+Check Scams: Check fraud is the illegal act of forging, altering, or stealing checks to illicitly acquire funds from a victim’s bank account.
+USA Warranty Scam: Scammers are sending letters by mail asking you to contact them to verify your home warranty, which they claim is secured by SouthStar Bank.
 SouthStar Bank does not require this type of warranty and is also not associated with this company.
 January 26-30: Happy Identity Theft Awareness Week!
 Remember, identity theft can happen to anyone at any age.
 Educate yourself to protect yourself!
 November 2025 Impersonation Scam: Fraudsters are making calls, sending texts, and emailing recipients impersonating SouthStar Bank employees to request personal account information.
 A true SouthStar Bank team member will never contact you to ask for personal information.
 If someone tries to contact you, hang up and contact your local branch immediately using your branch’s direct number.
 What To Do If You Think You Have Been Scammed If you believe someone is trying to scam you, stop engaging with them immediately and do not share any personal or financial information.
 Avoid clicking links, opening attachments, or responding to urgent or threatening messages.
 Always take your time in verifying the request by contacting SouthStar Bank or the person they are imitating directly using a trusted phone number or website, not the contact details provided in the message.
 Finally, report the attempt to your bank, employer, or the appropriate authorities so they can help protect you and others from future scams.

 Financial Resolutions for the New Year